pglen/pyedpro/README.md

 column select, multiple clipboards, unlimited undo ... makes it an editor that I use every day.

-   This project is a successor of pyedit, after porting it to GTK3.
-PyEdPro will run anywhere PyGObject can run.

   This project's source is at - https://github.com/pglen/pyedpro